FedorrrS/Ocaml-99-problems/README.md

 - Lists (except for 27-28)
 - Arithmetic
-- Logic and Codes in progress
+- Logic and Codes (except for Huffman)
+- Binary Trees in progress